 Call for Applications: INEE Steering Group Members

-The Inter-agency Network for Education in Emergencies (INEE) is calling for applications from organizations to fill three (3) vacancies in the INEE Steering Group.
+The Inter-agency Network for Education in Emergencies (INEE) is calling for applications from organizations to fill four (4) vacancies in the INEE Steering Group.

-The new member vacancies will be filled by two (2) national or regional NGOs and one (1) donor.
+The new member vacancies will be filled by three (3) NGOs (national, regional, international or community-based organizations or networks) and one (1) donor.
 In line with the INEE Strategic Framework Priority 4: Strengthen and diversify membership and the INEE statement on anti-racism and racial equality, this call is open to all organizations, with a preference for organizations based or working in countries where EiE programming is ongoing.
-Please note that organizations considering applying should not be deterred by any requirements that may serve as a barrier to participation.
-The INEE Steering Group Selection Committee welcomes all applications and will review each and consider any unique participation needs on a case-by-case basis.

-UN agencies, multilaterals, international non-governmental organizations, and local/regional non-governmental organizations should meet the following criteria in order to be eligible for membership on the INEE Steering Group:
+UN agencies, multilaterals, international non-governmental organizations, local/regional non-governmental organizations, networks, and donors should meet the following criteria in order to be eligible for membership on the INEE Steering Group:

 - The institution must have demonstrated contributions to education in emergencies, chronic crises and early recovery;